Multibus: Multibus I

 IEEE-796: Microcomputer System Bus; First released by Intel in 1974.
-The cards did not use front panels, and they used card edge fingers as the connectors (similar to ISA/PC-AT cards).
-Companies like Northwest Technical still provide "End of Life" products for Multibus I. This bus is obsolete.
+The cards did not use front panels, instead using card edge fingers as the connectors (similar to ISA/PC-AT cards).
+Companies like Northwest Technical still provide "End of Life" products for Multibus I, which is now considered obsolete.
+The following are a list sections relevant to Multibus from the IEC 796 standard: